irl-so/irl-so.github.io/what/index.markdown

 title: 'what'
 ---

-This is a repository of writing, images, data, and recordings relevant to a project I'm starting as a resident at [Eyebeam](http://eyebeam.org).
-It's kind of a way to hold me accountable by making me do something every day, and it's also kind of a way to make the project itself live in more places.
+###This is a repository of writing, images, data, and recordings relevant to a project I'm working on as a resident at [Eyebeam](http://eyebeam.org).
+Ostensibly it is about the ways that systems of surveillance and control influence

-##IRL

 **The internet is and has always been real life.**